 The ceasefire agreement was drawn up by Russia and the United States to involve nearly a hundred opposition groups.
 However it excluded the so-called "Islamic State" (IS) and al Qaeda's Nusra Front.

-were suffering from a "humanitarian disaster."
+Al-Assad also said people living in Syria were suffering from a "humanitarian disaster."
 He denied that his forces were cutting off food and medical supplies from rebel-held areas.

 "How could we prevent them from having food while we cannot prevent them from having armaments?" he argued.